top of page

 Amtrak California Train Pacific Surfliner

-Selecting the right route is at the heart of a successful Amtrak adventure.
-Whether you're a nature lover, history buff, city explorer, or simply seeking relaxation, Amtrak offers an array of routes tailored to different interests.
+Choosing the right route is obviously key to a successful Amtrak adventure.
+Whether you're a nature lover, history buff, city explorer, or simply seeking relaxation, Amtrak offers many routes tailored to different interests and destinations.

 • For Nature Enthusiasts: Routes like the California Zephyr, Coast Starlight, Empire Builder and Cascades, offering glimpses of the Rockies and Sierra Nevada, or the Cascades Mountain Ranges, showcasing the American West’s natural splendor, are perfect for those seeking scenic beauty.